attdevsupport/att-html5-sdk/sdk/doc_src/guides/example_sms/README.md

 This SMS example is a simple Sencha Touch application that uses the AT&T API Platform SDK for HTML5 to send SMS messages to AT&T mobile numbers.

-We **strongly** recommend, if you are unfamiliar with developing Sencha Touch applications, you explore our general introduction on getting started with Sencha Touch -- the [Sencha Touch Hello World](http://www.sencha.com/learn/hello-world) tutorial.
+We **strongly** recommend that if you are unfamiliar with developing Sencha Touch applications, you explore our general introduction on getting started with Sencha Touch -- the [Getting Started with Touch 2](http://docs.sencha.com/touch/2-0/#!/guide/getting_started) tutorial.

 Prerequisites